-dg nanouk okpik was born and spent much of her life in Anchorage, Alaska.
-She graduated from Salish Kootenai College with an AFA in Liberal Arts and Liberal Studies, and later attended the Institute of American Indian Arts, graduating with an AFA and a BFA in Creative Writing before receiving her MFA in Creative Writing from Stonecoast College. okpik has won the Truman Capote Literary Award, the May Sarton Award, and an American Book Award for her first book, Corpse Whale (University of Arizona Press, 2012).
-Her second book, Blood Snow, is forthcoming from Wave Books in the fall of 2022.
+dg nanouk okpik was born in and spent much of her life in Anchorage, Alaska.
+She attended Salish Kootenai College, the Institute of American Indian Arts, and Stonecoast at the University of Southern Maine. okpik has won the Truman Capote Literary Trust Award, the May Sarton Award, and an American Book Award for her first book, Corpse Whale.
+Her second book is Blood Snow (Wave, 2022), which was a finalist for the 2023 Pulitzer Prize.

 Reviews